-Doctor of Philosophy in Education
+Education, Doctor of Philosophy Degree

-- Special Education and Disabilities Studies - Study in this area concentrates on issues of disability as they apply to education and human service agencies.
+- Special Education and Disabilities Studies - Study in this area of emphasis on issues of disability as they apply to education and human service agencies.
 Students may focus broadly across disability areas and age ranges, or they may focus more narrowly.
 Courses are available in the categorical areas of learning disabilities, emotional/behavioral disorders, autism, intellectual disabilities and severe multiple disabilities, and early childhood special education.
 Cross-categorical courses are also offered, as well as special topics courses related to key contemporary issues in special education.

 The Ph.D. program in Education prepares you at an advanced level to work in the professorial ranks of higher education or assume positions of leadership in schools and agencies.
 The degree provides rich preparation by exposing you to a wide variety of courses and experiences related to fundamental theories and concepts associated with education, as well as current issues and trends in teaching and learning.
 Strengths of the program lie in the opportunity for you to be exposed to a variety of courses and to faculty members in the College of Education and the University, while having a defined area of emphasis for your study.
 The Ph.D. program leads to both a broad and a deep scholarly knowledge of education, with an emphasis on the production of new knowledge within the profession.

 How to Apply

 There are two parts to the application process.
 You must apply to the Graduate School and the College of Education.